2021 in Absolute Championship Akhmat: ACA 134: Bagov vs. Koshkin

 Absolute Championship Akhmat 134: Bagov vs. Koshkin was a mixed martial arts event held by Absolute Championship Akhmat on December 17, 2021, at the Basket-Hall Krasnodar in Krasnodar, Russia.

 Background

-A undisputed ACA Middleweight Championship bout between the champion Salamu Abdurahmanov and the interim champion Magomedrasul Gasanov was slated to serve as the event headliner.
+An undisputed ACA Middleweight Championship bout between the champion Salamu Abdurahmanov and the interim champion Magomedrasul Gasanov was slated to serve as the event headliner.
 However, Abdurahmanov have to withdraw for this event due to an injury.